 - Tamiya ryu iaijitsu – Tsubaki Kotengu ryu bojitsu

 - Seigyoku Oguri-ryū Sakkatsujitsu

 Kuroda Sensei began his training at the age of 5 and was trained by both his father and his grandfather Kuroda Yasuji.

-Komagawa Kaishin ryu kenjutsu was founded by Komagawa Tarouzaemon-kunikichi.
+Komagawa Kaishin ryu kenjutsu was founded by Komagawa Tarouzaemon-kunikichi in the 16th century.

 Kaishin is composed of two words, kai and shin.
 Kai means change and shin means mind or spirit.
 Kaishin means changed mind or spirit.
-This style of kenjutsu was founded 450 years ago.
+The Kuroda family styles of jujutsu, kenjutsu, and iaijutsu were founded 450 years ago.